input-output-hk/catalyst-core/src/vit-servicing-station/README.md

 Diesel generates rust code based on a *SQL* migration script (`/migrations/*/up.sql`) when running the migration with `diesel_cli`.
 Diesel code generation is configured in the `diesel.toml` file.
 Right now it just contains the path on where the rust code should be generated.
+Currently we use only one migration and make changes to it as needed.
+This is due to the fact that for each fund we spin up a new servicing station instance.

 Another file to look at is the `.env` file.
 This file holds the environment variables used by this project sql configuration.
 `diesel` uses a `DATABASE_URL` variable to know where should he generate the database file.

 ### Server settings